What is Microscopic Colitis?

 Nonbloody chronic watery diarrhea, up to 2 liters

 - In collagenous colitis typically the pattern is intermittent (85%) with periods that are symptom-free, but can be continuous (13%) or even just a single episode (2%).

 - Symptoms may resolve faster in lymphocytic colitis

 - Abdominal pain

 Based on your symptoms, a colonoscopy may be performed, and just like the name implies, the diagnosis of MICROSCOPIC colitis is made with a microscope with a biopsy of the colon.

 How is it Treated?

-If microscopic colitis is thought to be drug induced, clearly that medicine will be stopped.
-Often the diarrhea will resolve within weeks with, or without, treatment but return of symptoms is common, happening in 30-60% of people.
+If microscopic colitis is thought to be drug-induced, clearly that medicine will be stopped.
+Often the diarrhea will resolve within weeks with, or without, treatment but the return of symptoms is common, happening in 30-60% of people.